everespinoza2121/everespinoza2121/prompt-tests/summarize_article_test.md

 ---

 ## Conclusion
-I think the third style seems to be the best prompt giving GPT instructions and context makes the prompts much more cleaner and efficient.
+## Conclusion

+After testing all three prompt styles, I found that the instructional/task-based prompt produced the most accurate and professional summaries.
+The role-based prompt added style but sometimes wandered, while the basic prompt was inconsistent.
+I plan to use task-driven prompts more in future tests.